-Welcome to the Kinesiology Department at Kansas State University!
+Welcome to the Department of Kinesiology at Kansas State University!
 We invite you to learn more about our department and the opportunities we offer.

-Our department is home to an excellent community of faculty and staff, combining both scholarship and professional experience as instructors, leaders, and specialists with a focused commitment to students and teaching.
+Students majoring in Kinesiology go on to graduate school and/or careers in medicine, physical and occupational therapy, public health, or other health careers.
+Our department is home to an excellent community of faculty and staff, combining both scholarship and professional experience as instructors, leaders and specialists with a focused commitment to students and teaching.

 Exercise Is Medicine On Campus - Dr. Steven Blair

 The great escape: With mock space capsule, researchers partner with NASA to study astronaut fitness